CoolCoder24/CoolCoder24/README.md

 **Well I'd love to talk if you do as well!**

-we can discuss things other people talk about, like life.
-If you want, or we can discuss my poor usernae choices.
-Either or.

 if your still reading this then you're a really spectacular, great preson and you have way too much patience.
 But hey I appluad you for getting through this awkward introduction.
 Thanks for that btw :)